 Marcus is an award-winning writer and broadcaster.
 Formerly a radio astronomer at the California Institute of Technology, he has been a staff member and cosmology consultant of New Scientist, and is a regular on Channel 4’s Sunday Brunch.
-His books include The Universe Next Door (A parallel universe where science is fun – The Independent) and Quantum Theory Cannot Hurt You (Weird, sexy & mind-blowing – Nature).
-Both Afterglow of Creation and We Need to Talk About Kelvin were short-listed for the Royal Society Science Book Prize and his Solar System for the iPad won The Bookseller Digital Innovation of the Year.
-He is also author of Felicity Frobisher and the Three-Headed Aldebaran Dust Devil (One of the books most likely to fire children’s imaginations – Sunday Times) and What a Wonderful World (‘A pretty wonderful book’ – Richard Dawkins).
-The Ascent of Gravity was named The Sunday Times Science Book of the Year 2017.
+His books include The Universe Next Door (Headline, 2004) and Quantum Theory Cannot Hurt You (Faber, 2005).
+Both Afterglow of Creation (Faber, 2010) and We Need to Talk About Kelvin(Faber, 2010) were short-listed for the Royal Society Science Book Prize and his Solar System for the iPad won The Bookseller Digital Innovation of the Year.
+He is also author of Felicity Frobisher and the Three-Headed Aldebaran Dust Devil (One of the books most likely to fire children’s imaginations – Sunday Times), published in 2008 by Faber, and What a Wonderful World (Faber, 2013).
+The Ascent of Gravity (W&N) was named The Sunday Times Science Book of the Year 2017.

 Breakthrough: Spectacular Stories of Scientific Discovery from the Higgs Particle to Black Holes was published by Faber in February 2021.
 Marcus is a Royal Literary Fund writing fellow at Brunel University.